AryaaSk/3D-Engine/Docs/GameHelper.md

 const pentagonalPrismShape = new PentagonalPrism(); //create aryaa3D object with the newly created class const pentagonalPrism = new PhysicsObject(world, pentagonalPrismShape); //add like above
 ```
-*If you have a custom object then I wouldn't recommend to let GameHelper create the CannonJSShape, since it creates a bounding box, which may not be ideal for your object.
+*If you have a custom object then I wouldn't recommend letting GameHelper create the CannonJSShape, since it creates a bounding box, which may not be ideal for your object.
 I would recommend reading the [CannonJS Docs](https://github.com/schteppe/cannon.js), on how to create custom Shapes.*

 ### Editing Objects
 To edit the objects once you have initialized them, you can use the cBody, or the aShape (not recommended).